lilanga96/Lilanga96/README.md

 ### Hi there 👋
-Welcome to my profile, I am a software development student at codeSpace academy,  I fell inlove with coding when I enrolled on a web design course in 2022, since then I have been trying on new challenges and looking for ways to enhance my skills in the software development world
+Welcome to my profile, I am a recent software development graduate from codeSpace academy,  I fell inlove with coding when I enrolled on a web design course in 2022, upon realising my pontential and seeing how much I enjoyed the course, I then enrolled for the software development programme. since then I have been trying on new challenges and looking for ways to enhance my skills in the software development world.

 I am an introverted person, I find solace in sunsets,sunrise,rain and the ocean.